 - First, your dentist will thoroughly clean the teeth.

 - Your dentist may place cotton or different material around the tooth to have it dry.
+Your dentist might also use a dental suction to prevent saliva from building up.

 - Then, your dentist will put an acid solution on the biting shells of the teeth to toughen them up, which encourages the sealant bond to the teeth.